nathan-contino/astro-link-checker/README.md

 ## Notes

-- Only `href` attributes are checked — `src` (images, scripts) is not checked in v1.
+- Only checks `href` attributes.
-- Anchor fragments (`#section`) are stripped before checking; whether the anchor actually exists on the target page is not verified.
+- Strips anchor fragments (`#section`) before checking, so this tool has no clue whether the anchor actually exists on the target page.
-- Relative hrefs are resolved against their source file's location and normalized to root-relative paths before deduplication and matching.
+- Resolves relative hrefs against their source file's location and normalizes them to root-relative paths before deduplication and matching.